Skip to main content

 384 ///

-385 /// If the given named output has not been configured, an error will be returned.
+385 /// If the given named output hasn't been configured, an error will be returned.

 386 pub fn buffered_named<N>(&self, output_name: N) -> Result<BufferedDispatcher<'_, T>, GenericError>